Using SLA alerting to build a 2-tier monitoring system

 • This alert is independent from the TrackMe main alerts and notable alert

-• If it triggers, it means that the SLA was breached for one or more entities
+• If it triggers, it means that the SLA has been breached for one or more entities

 • If the SLA is breached, the concept is to say that basically we had a first alert, the issue is not fixed after an acceptable amount of time so we generate a second alert once the SLA threshold has been breached.
 (2 tiers alerting system)